An official website of the State of Oregon

 You are here:

 Oregon’s Prescription Drug Price Transparency Program requires health insurance companies to report on prescription drugs in Oregon.
-Health insurance companies reported the 25 most prescribed drugs, the 25 most costly prescription drugs, and the 25 prescription drugs which caused the biggest increases in yearly health plan spending in 2018.
+Each year, they report the 25 most prescribed drugs, the 25 most costly prescription drugs, and the 25 prescription drugs that cause the biggest increases in yearly health plan spending.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how